-Scaling symmetries like $X_{11}$ are known for not being carried over to the quantum theory, due to the regulator introducing a scale.
-We will now demonstrate that the scaling symmetry generated by $X_{11}$ is, nevertheless, strictly variational, in contrast to the situation in the 1d case.
+Scaling symmetries such as $X_{11}$ are known not to be preserved in the quantum theory, due to the regulator introducing a scale.
+We now demonstrate that the scaling symmetry generated by $X_{11}$ is, nevertheless, strictly variational, in contrast to the situation in the 1d case.
 The generator $X_{11}$ corresponds to infinitesimal symmetry transformations

-Then the derivative transforms as,
+Then the derivative transforms as

 while the measure transforms as